When it comes to fashion innovation, consumer adoption, and constant technological development are critical.

 The system is based on water microfiltration, and it works thanks to electrically charged fibers and membranes.

-This nanotech technology contributes by reducing microplastics pollution in the world’s waters.
+This nanotech technology contributes by reducing microplastic pollution in the world’s waters.

 6. Digital Runways